groundhoggwp/groundhogg/README.txt

 = 1.2.5 =
 * TWEAKED wpgh_get_contact now uses a cache to avoid multiple creations of similar objects.
+* TWEAKED Added option to send transactional emails through the Groundhogg Sending Service.
+* FIXED Send in TimeZone not scheduling events at the correct time in some cases.

 = 1.2.4 =
 * ADDED Updated API methods v3.